kvarak/dnd/docs/_Classes/ranger.md

 Diabolist rangers roam the land, searching for tales of shades that hunt for the living, banshees that haunt the woods, or even helping ghosts that are not aware that they have passed in the first place.
 They believe that the ethereal creatures that we may become should be helped to pass on to a proper plane of existence, or at the very least stopped from harming others.

 ### Diabolist Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Diabolist Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Diabolist Spells table.
 The spell counts as a ranger spell for you, but it doesn’t count against the number of ranger spells you know.

 #### Diabolist Spells